mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/coll_conclusion.md

 -[X] Yes
 -[ ] No

-?[Why is there two different parameters to MPI_Scatt er for sending count and receiving count ?]
+?[Why is there two different parameters to MPI_Scatter for sending count and receiving count ?]
 -[ ] To allow the sending different amounts of data to different processes.
 -[ ] They are a redundancy and should always be the same.
 -[X] To account for different data types.